PHARMACY INDUSTRY IS ANTICOMPETITIVE AND KEEPING PRICES UP

-David Gadiel is an independent economist who has worked in many areas to do with the economics of health.
+David Gadiel is an independent economist who has worked extensively on the health system.

 He is available for comment.